 Speaking to Chicago Sun-Times journalist Neil Steinberg, longtime company head Ed Lezza Sr. described his spumoni as such: “Spumoni must be sliced.
 You slice it, you have all five characteristics in every slice.”

 It sounds amazing, yet someone felt that America wasn’t ready for this rush of flavors and gave us the weak stuff instead.
+It made it a fit for settings like Neapolitan ice cream sandwiches, but it’s certainly not in its purest form.

 Going back to the flag thing, if Neapolitan ice cream had stuck with, say, pistachio instead of chocolate, then the whole flag metaphor would have worked.
 But chocolate won, because chocolate is chocolate, and chocolate dominates the sweet-tooth diet.